List of Hogan's Heroes characters: Marya

 Marya Parmanova (portrayed by Nita Talbot) is a White Russian émigré spy whose work occasionally aligns with Hogan's.
 She often appears as the paramour of a high-ranking German officer or scientist.
 Her mission is to either discredit them or set them up for arrest, as she notes that "...We cannot trust Hitler to shoot all his own generals".
 She first meets Hogan and LeBeau in Paris during the second season, where she learns of their Stalag 13 activities.
 Her schemes often come into conflict with Hogan's, but their plans always turn out to be compatible.
 Marya constantly flirts with Hogan, and also with LeBeau.
 LeBeau is extremely infatuated with her and trusts her but Hogan is always wary of her.
 Klink is also suspicious of Marya, stating that trouble always ensues when she visits Stalag 13.

-As of Kenneth Washington's death in July 2025, Talbot is the last living series regular or recurring actor from the Hogan's Heroes cast.
+Following Kenneth Washington's death in July 2025, Talbot is the last living series regular or recurring actor from the Hogan's Heroes cast.